alexc957/Pico-Placa-Predictor/README.md

 ### Project structure
 * placa/: has the following clases:
 	* Placa: represents instances of placas and validates them according to the ecuadorian law.
-	PicoPlacaPredictor: the class that help us to predict wether or not the vehicle can be on the road based on the pico y placa rules.
+	PicoPlacaPredictor: the class that helps us to predict whether or not the vehicle can be on the road based on the pico y placa rules.

 * tests/: has the tests suites for both the Placa class and the PicoPlacaPredictor.
 * requirements.txt: a list of python modules required by the program.